To most creatives, the idea of starting a clothing line is a dream come true.

 Don’t limit yourself to images of clothes.
 You can get ideas for your next design just by walking down the street and noticing the colors and designs that appeal to you.
 Explore textures, shapes, and color combinations to find what you like.

 Friends and family shouldn’t be forgotten either.
 Are there any needs, what do they wear, and how do they approach clothing?
 Are they fond of screen printing?
+What do they think of the Prestige XL2 DTF printer?
 Conversations like these can spark your creativity.

 5. Learn fashion design and development